 Benefits Description You Pay Dental benefit (cont.)
-High Surgical removal of impacted wisdom teeth (third molars) Nothing Not covered: All charges • Oral surgery performed solely for the fitting of dentures or the restoration or correction of teeth. • All services performed by a dentist or orthodontist, except those specifically listed in this brochure.
-These exclusions include, but are not limited to: - dental implants - shortening of the mandible or maxillae - correction of malocclusion - treatment for any jaw joint problems, other than temporomandibular disorders including craniomaxillary, carniomandibular disorder, or other conditions of the joint linking the jaw bone and skull hospital costs for any of these services except as specifically described in the brochure - any treatment for bruxism-including splint devices • Oral surgery except as specifically described in this brochure All periodontic procedures
+High Standard has a medical condition that requires hospital confinement or general anesthesia for dental care Nothing 10% coinsurance after deductible Also covered: Oral surgery with prior authorization from the Plan for gum or bone tumors and cysts Surgical removal of impacted wisdom teeth (third molars) Not covered: All charges All charges Oral surgery performed solely for the fitting of dentures or the restoration or correction of teeth. • All services performed by a dentist or orthodontist, except those specifically listed in this brochure.
+These exclusions include, but are not limited to: - dental implants - shortening of the mandible or maxillae - correction of malocclusion treatment for any jaw joint problems, other than temporomandibular disorders including craniomaxillary, carniomandibular disorder, or other conditions of the joint linking the jaw bone and skull hospital costs for any of these services except as specifically described in the brochure any treatment for bruxism-including splint devices Oral surgery except as specifically described in this brochure All periodontic procedures